Arabic Grammar Rules

 • Adjectives only come after the noun they describe.

-Learning Arabic grammar rules can be considered the cornerstone of the language and will take some time to learn but creates a sturdy foundation to help you completely learn Arabic in no time.
+Learning Arabic grammar rules can be considered the cornerstone of any language and will take some time to learn but creates a sturdy foundation to help you completely learn Arabic in no time.
 Take the time to let these points soak in, then build on them as you continue your Arabic studies.
 Good luck, and have fun learning Arabic.